leo-bogert/bumblebee-multiscreen-tools/README.md

 ```
 That command should be amended to the above syntax, and be run by `switch-screen` instead.

-FIXME: A benefit of ensuring it is always run is that we could use `nvidia-settings` to permanently downclock the GPU to reduce noise.
+**FIXME**: A benefit of ensuring it is always run is that we could use `nvidia-settings` to permanently downclock the GPU to reduce noise.
 Notice that I'm not sure whether `nvidia-settings` is the proper place to do so, it may also instead still require adding the PowerMizer stuff to the Xorg configuration file.

 ### Manual screen switching